 We took out all the money we would need for the trip (and a little extra) before leaving Hanoi.
 Many of the towns don’t have ATM’s or money exchange, and almost everywhere is cash only.

-It’s best to plan ahead for the Ha Giang Loop and have all the funds you’ll need in hand.
+We will go over the Ha Giang Loop cost more later, but know it’s best to have all the funds you’ll need in hand.
 Make sure to check below for our budget breakdown!

 Ha Giang Loop Clothing